 Jane Lopes (Hardie Grant, $30)

-This educational yet personal collection of tales recounts one sommelier’s journey of learning about wine and life through 100 bottles of wine, with a few spirits and beers smattered into the mix.
-In addition to providing education on styles, grapes and regions, Jane Lopes shares insights into specific bottles that fundamentally built her career, helped her understand wine and, above all, discover the joy in the process.
-For a part-memoir, part-educational tool, this thought-provoking compilation of stories is just the ticket.
+This educational yet personal collection of tales recounts one sommelier’s journey of learning about wine and life through 100 bottles of wine, with a few spirits and beers thrown in.
+In addition to providing education on styles, grapes and regions, Jane Lopes shares insights into specific bottles that built her career, helped her understand wine and, above all, discover the joy in the process.
+For a part-memoir, part-educational tool, this thought-provoking compilation of stories is as riveting as it is illuminating.

 Victoria James (Ecco, $27)

 Written by New York sommelier Victoria James, this memoir tells the story of a young woman’s journey through the male-dominated world of wine in one of the industry’s most important markets.
 Through a series of trials, tribulations and triumphs, James illustrates the fortitude and determination it takes to succeed in the world of wine, particularly as a woman under the age of 30.
 James’ graphic depictions of childhood memories, gasp-inducing restaurant scenarios and overall life-changing circumstances will keep you on the edge of your seat.
-This book is perfect for those looking for a wine-focused page-turner full of unexpected twists.
+This book is perfect for those looking for a wine-focused page-turner.

 Aldo Sohm (Clarkson Potter, $33)

-Written by the wine director of chef Eric Ripert’s three-Michelin-starred restaurant Le Bernardin, Aldo Sohm brings a casual and digestible approach to learning the basics about wine.
-"Wine Simple” uses illustrations and infographics to bring Sohm’s wealth of knowledge to life, making this the perfect tool for visual learners of all levels.
-Sohm begins with wine fundamentals focused on regions, how to taste and hosting at-home wine tastings, then gradually dives into more in-depth categories such as vintage specifics, flavor identifiers and how to detect flaws in wine.
-"Wine Simple" beautifully encourages confidence and curiosity in everyday drinkers in a well-executed and approachable format.
+Written by the wine director of chef Eric Ripert’s three-Michelin-starred restaurant Le Bernardin (and Sohm’s own eponymous wine bar on the very same block), Aldo Sohm brings a casual and digestible approach to learning the basics about wine.
+“Wine Simple” uses illustrations and infographics to bring Sohm’s wealth of knowledge to life, making this the perfect tool for visual learners of all levels.
+Sohm begins with wine fundamentals focused on regions, how to taste and hosting at-home wine tastings, then dives into more in-depth categories such as vintage specifics, flavor identifiers and how to detect flaws in wine.
+“Wine Simple” encourages confidence and curiosity in everyday drinkers in a well-executed and approachable format.